|

 Northern Pike

-- Big Lake fishing has been good for pike right now, you could also try Nancy, Long Lake near Willow or Prator lakes.
+- Try Lalen, West Beaver, Nancy, Long lake (Willow) or Rainbow lake.
 Stick to the grassy areas where these fish spawn.
 This is a great time of year to try bowfishing.
 Try top-water lures or weedless leeches.

-- If you want a boat trip for pike try Fish Creek (Kroto Slough), Hewitt lake, or Moose and Indian creeks on the Yentna River.
+- If you want a boat trip for pike try the side channel sloughs of the Deshka River, Fish Creek (Kroto Slough), or Moose and Indian creeks on the Yentna River.

 Local Lakes

-- Stay tuned to our stocking webpage for more information as the stocking truck has been active in the Mat-Su area.
+- Stay tuned to our stocking webpage for more information.

 Emergency Orders